duvandekoker/duvandekoker/README.md

-### Hi there, my name is Duvan de Koker 👋
+### Hi,

-As a seasoned design professional I have developed a deep understanding of the customer experience.
-I draw from a wealth of knowledge and methodologies in user experience, interaction design, and user interface design to create intuitive and immersive digital experiences.
-This, coupled with a strong empathy for the end user and an unwillingness to compromise on user-centered design, enables me to successfully address both business goals and user needs.
+I’m a technical design generalist with a strategic and systems thinking mindset, bridging the gap between product, design, and engineering.

-My hands-on technical knowledge enables me to work across teams to share architecture, evolve design standards, introduce lean workflows, mentor peers, and drive change through collaboration 🤓.
+I’ve built successful digital products and scaled user interface design and development in large organisations.
+I’ve defined, built, and evolved design systems, tools, and processes.

 #### Working values